explainers-by-googlers/prefer-no-speculative-parsing/README.md

 The specification for this feature in itself consists of two parts.

-### Header parsing

 One part is header parsing, which relies on the [Structured Headers](https://httpwg.org/http-extensions/draft-ietf-httpbis-header-structure.html) specification to do the work.

-### Managing the active speculative HTML parser

-The other is setting the [active HTML speculative parser](https://html.spec.whatwg.org/multipage/parsing.html#active-speculative-html-parser) to `null`, which would be done by modifying the HTML Standard's [Speculative HTML parsing](https://html.spec.whatwg.org/multipage/parsing.html#speculative-html-parsing).
+The other is altering behavior of the [active HTML speculative parser](https://html.spec.whatwg.org/multipage/parsing.html#active-speculative-html-parser), which would be done by modifying the HTML Standard's [Speculative HTML parsing](https://html.spec.whatwg.org/multipage/parsing.html#speculative-html-parsing).

+Please see the associated [spec proposal](https://explainers-by-googlers.github.io/prefer-no-speculative-parsing) for more information.

 ## Considered alternatives